-- List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols. - Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
+List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols.

+Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
 Indicate whether or not government-furnished facilities or equipment are proposed for use.
 If so, reference should be made to the original or present government award under which the facilities or equipment items are now accountable.
-There is no form for this information. - Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
+There is no form for this information.

+Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
 If articles are not publicly available, then copies of up to five published manuscripts may be included in Attachment 2.
-Extra items will not be reviewed. - Letters of Organizational Support (three-page limit per letter): Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
+Extra items will not be reviewed.

+Letters of Organizational Support (three-page limit per letter): Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
 Letters of support not requested in the program announcement, such as those from members of Congress, do not impact application review or funding decisions.

-Funding Level I applications should provide a signed letter from the chair of the mentor or mentors department(s) that acknowledges the formal designation and role of the mentor or mentors for the PI's research.
+Funding Level I applications should provide a signed letter from the mentor's department that acknowledges support for the mentor and for their commitment to providing mentorship for the PI's research.

-Letters of Collaboration (if applicable) (three-page limit per letter): Provide a signed letter from each collaborating individual, to include mentor(s) for Funding Level I applications, or organization that will demonstrate that the PI has the support or resources necessary for the proposed work.
-Each collaborating individual or organization should provide a letter of collaboration describing their involvement in the proposed work.
+Letters of Collaboration (if applicable) (three-page limit per letter): Provide a signed letter from each collaborating individual or organization that demonstrates that the PI has the support or resources necessary for the proposed work.
 If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement.

-For Funding Level I applications, the mentor(s) listed in the pre-application should provide a letter of collaboration.
+Funding Level I applications, should provide a letter of collaboration from the mentor listed in the application.